Eight Reasons People with Chronic Fatigue Syndrome (ME/CFS) and/or Fibromyalgia Should Take Care

 Let’s hope those numbers are an exaggeration.
 If they’re anywhere close to being accurate, the cat truly is out of the bag and every major city is basically, or soon will be, where Seattle is.
 The virus is everywhere.

-Less than 2 months later, even with our very limited testing regimen, the virus is not just in California, New York and Texas; it’s in North Dakota, Alaska, Idaho and Montana as well.
+Less than 2 months later, even with our very limited testing regimen, the virus is not just in California, New York, and Texas; it’s in North Dakota, Alaska, Idaho, and Montana as well.
 In fact, it’s been found in every state of the union except one.
 A couple of days ago, a person on the Navajo Indian Reservation, a large but rather remote reservation in northern Arizona, tested positive.
-Think what it took for the virus to get there.
+Think about what it took for the virus to get there.

 The missing state – West Virginia, population 1.86 million – has tested a grand total of 31 people.
 (It’s there.)